 In order for the editor to be "LEGO-like", attachment points are needed.
 I have decided to make it a bit more complex than KSP to fix a few of the big issues that users face when editing vehicles.

-There are three attachment types, stack (a ball), radial (a spike) and stack_radial (a ball with a spike).
+(a ball with a spike).
 A piece may have any ammount of attachment points, and can toggle whether parts can attach radially to it or not.
-These attachment points are defined with a marker (A Blender empty) on the model file, and a small entry on the part config file.

 While placing pieces, the user can decide which attachment point to use, and also change which piece to use for attachment, allowing very easy building of relatively complex structures.
 It's easier to understand by watching a video (or trying it yourself by downloading and building the code):